 Motorsports have long been considered to be male sports and they were dominated by men in every aspect.
+Aside from men being more involved in the driving itself, it’s the majority of men as well who take advantage of Golden Nugget Sportsbook welcome bonus offers and sports betting in general.
 However, during all of the history of motorsports, there were examples of women who proved that they had their place in these adrenaline and gasoline-fueled sports as well.

 Today, things are quickly changing.
 Women are becoming an integral part of the sport, as they are proving to be a decent competition for men.
 Women today take roles both as drivers, engineers, and mechanics, and can be seen in races such as Formula One or Rally Raid.

 Let’s see who the most important women in motorsports are today.

 Danica Patrick has been dominating the IndyCar and the NASCAR championships for over a decade now.
 She was born in Wisconsin and has left a mark in motorsports that cannot be erased.
 She has some amazing results on the track to boast about but she was not idle off the track either.
 She appeared in Hip Hop videos and did FHM photoshoots.

 She is still competing in NASCAR today and since 2005, she has had some big results.
 In 2005 she took fourth place in her first Indianapolis 500, as well as a podium finish at the same race in 2009.
 Then, in 2014, she claimed the pole at the Daytona 500.

 Ever since the 1950s, Japan has been a pioneering car and motor-related technologies.
 Some of its most notable accomplishments in motor racing are powering McLaren in the 1980s and dominating the Formula One races in the 1990s.
 Today, Japan has Keiko Ihara to bring back the old glory to the country.